 When do I have the fewest interruptions and distractions?

 For some, that might be first thing in the morning.
 For others, they might find the mornings challenging and have a habit of procrastinating until midday anyway.

-Messy workspace, messy headspace.
+3. Messy workspace, messy headspace

 The physical environment of your workplace has a significant effect on the way that you work.
 Cluttered spaces can have negative effects on our stress and anxiety levels, as well as our ability to focus, our eating choices, and even our sleep.